How to Sell on Amazon in 6 Easy Steps: A Beginner’s Guide

 - Phone number

-Seller Central is the website where sellers (like you) go to monitor their Amazon sales activity.
+Once you complete these steps, you’ll have access to your Seller Central Seller Central is the website where sellers (like you) go to monitor their Amazon sales activity.
 You can also manage inventory, update pricing, communicate with buyers, contact seller support, and add new products.
+Dashboard and can start listing products to sell on Amazon.

-Step 3: Create Your Product Listings
+Step 4: Create Your Product Listings

 Amazon sellers can create product listings in two ways: by adding items to existing product listings or by creating new product listings.

 Adding items to current listings is by far the easiest method, and it’s how most beginners get started on Amazon.
-So we’ll begin there:
+So, we’ll begin there:

 Manually Add Your Product to an Existing Listing

-The second and third sellers in the list above added their items to this existing product listing.
 It might seem like a waste of time because of the existing competition—however, remember that the majority of sellers only keep a few items in stock.
 So, as others sell out, your listing will be the one available—and the one that shoppers buy.

 To make your listing the top pick, you can also lower your price, offer free shipping, or use FBA (discussed below).